populus-0112/Maliciously-secure-linear-model-for-horizontally-distributed-data/README.md

 Before data encryption, the designated server—which may be any participating agency—generates a random Gaussian matrix $B_0$ ($B_0$ is a $p\times p$ matrix where each element follows a Gaussian distribution $N(0,1)$.
 We require $B_0$ to have $p$ unique eigenvalues.) and a $5\times 5$ random Gaussian matrix $A_0$ with 5 unique eigenvalues.
 The server generates $B_0$ and $A_0$, and shares with each agency.

-Prior to data transmission, agencies/server use SZ lossy compression ("lossy compression (SZ).txt") to compress data, which then decompresses the files upon receipt.
+Prior to data transmission, agencies/server use SZ lossy compression ("lossy compression (SZ).txt") to compress data, which then decompresses data upon receipt.

 Stage 1 — Encryption